MicrosoftDocs/powerbi-docs/powerbi-docs/troubleshoot/known-issues/known-issue-unable-open-protected-desktop-file.md

 When opening a Power BI Desktop (.pbix) file, you will receive the error message:
 **Unable to open document**
 The protection setting applied to the file caused an error that prevented it from opening.
 Try opening the file again.
-If the problem still occurs, contact your Power BI admin.

 ## Solutions and workarounds

-The recommended solution to ask your organization's security team to publish the impacted Desktop file's label to the user in the M365 Compliance center.
+The recommended workaround to ask your organization's security team to publish the impacted Desktop file's label to the user in the M365 Compliance center.

 ## Next steps